Videos suggest Russian government may be arming Taliban

 "The Russians are giving them these weapons to fight ISIS in Afghanistan, but they are using them against us too," he said.

-The second video was shot nearer Kabul and features a masked Taliban fighter parading the arms through the northern province of Kunduz.
+The second video was shot nearer Kabul and features a masked Taliban fighter parading arms he says he obtained through the northern province of Kunduz.
 He said he did not pay for the weapons -- insurgents often pay for guns with opium crops -- and that his group received the guns via the Tajik border.

 "These pistols have been brought to us recently," he says.
 "These are made in Russia, and are very good stuff."